GA-NIFS: co-evolution within a highly star-forming galaxy group at z=3.7 witnessed by JWST/NIRSpec IFS: Results and discussion

-Thus, we derive an outflowing gas mass, $M_{\rm g}$~=~$\sim$~$6.5$~$\times$~$10^5$~M$_{\odot}$.
-Taking into account the maximum velocity of the outflowing gas ($v_{\rm out}$) and the size of the outflow ($r_{\rm out}$), we estimate an outflowing mass rate $\dot{M}_{\rm out}\sim2$~ M$_{\odot}$/yr.
-Based on the \Ha flux and nebular extinction ($0.7\pm0.5$~mag, derived as in Section~\ref{subsubsec:extinction}) of the total (narrow + broad) line fluxes we estimate an associated SFR, following \citet{kennicuttStarFormationGalaxies1998}, of $44.8\pm5.6$~M$_{\odot}$/yr.
-Note that this SFR is higher than the one reported for GS\_4891 in Table~\ref{table:integrated_properties} ($37.5\pm0.6$~M$_{\odot}$/yr), because the area spanned by the outflow is similar to the one defined to extract the integrated spectrum from GS\_4891 (Figure~\ref{fig:flux_maps}) but now we are also including the \Ha flux in the broad component.
-The ratio between the outflowing mass rate and the total SFR in the host region, known as the mass-loading factor ($\eta_{\rm out}$=$\dot{M}_{out}$/$SFR$), is equal to $\sim0.05$.
-This low $\eta$ value indicates that the ionized outflow is not having a significant impact on the star formation activity in the host galaxy, although we have to bear in mind that we are only tracing the ionized phase of the gas and more outflow mass could be in colder and hotter gas phases \citep[e.g.][]{belliMassiveMultiphaseGas2023}.
-Our measured $\eta$ is in agreement with those reported in massive star-forming galaxies at $z<2.6$ by \citet{forsterschreiberKMOS3DSurveyDemographics2019b} and \citet{concasBeingKLEVERCosmic2022} where $\eta$ is $<0.2$.
-Finally, the corresponding kinetic power of the ionised outflow is $\dot{E}_{\rm kin}$=$1.5\times10^{41}$ erg s$^{-1}$ and the momentum rate $\dot{P}_{\rm kin}$=$7.6\times10^{33}$ dyne.
-As mentioned in Section~\ref{subsubsec:results_ne}, the ionized outflow might also contribute to an increase in the electron density of the gas in the galaxy, which could explain the high electron densities measured in GS\_4891.
+{Thus, taking into account all the light within the region hosting the ionised outflow (individual spaxels and the integrated region to the northwest), we derive an outflowing gas mass, { $M_{\rm g}$~=~$\sim$~$1.3$~$\times$~$10^7$~M$_{\odot}$}.
+Considering the maximum velocity of the outflowing gas ($v_{\rm out}$) and the size of the outflow ($r_{\rm out}$), we estimate an outflowing mass rate, $\dot{M}_{\rm out}\sim4$~ M$_{\odot}$/yr.
+Based on the \Ha flux and nebular extinction ($1.0\pm0.3$~mag, derived as in Section~\ref{subsubsec:extinction}) of the total (narrow + broad) line fluxes, we estimate an associated SFR, following \citet{kennicuttStarFormationGalaxies1998}, of $57.6\pm7.4$~M$_{\odot}$/yr.
+This SFR is higher than the one reported for GS\_4891 in Table~\ref{table:integrated_properties} ($37.5\pm0.6$~M$_{\odot}$/yr), because the area spanned by the outflow is larger than the one defined to extract the integrated spectrum from GS\_4891 (Figure~\ref{fig:flux_maps}) and now we are also including the \Ha flux in the broad component.
+The ratio between the outflowing mass rate and the total SFR in the host region, known as the mass-loading factor ($\eta_{\rm out}$=$\dot{M}_{out}$/$SFR$), is equal to $\sim0.04$}.
+This low $\eta$ value indicates that the ionised outflow is not having a significant impact on the star formation activity in the host galaxy, although we have to bear in mind that we are only tracing the ionised phase of the gas and more outflow mass could be in colder and hotter gas phases \citep[e.g.][]{belliMassiveMultiphaseGas2023}. {Our measured $\eta$ is in agreement with those reported in massive ($>10^{11}$M$_{\odot}$) star-forming galaxies at $0.6 \leq z \leq 2.7$ \citep[$\eta<0.2$; ][]{forsterschreiberKMOS3DSurveyDemographics2019b, concasBeingKLEVERCosmic2022} but lower than in less massive ($<10^{10}$M$_{\odot}$) systems at $z$~=~$3-4$ \citep[$0.05<\eta<3.26$;][]{guptaMOSELSurveyExtremely2023, llerenaIonizedGasKinematics2023} and at $z=3-9$ \citep[$0.5<\eta<3.6$;][]{carnianiJADESIncidenceRate2023}}. {Finally, the corresponding kinetic power of the ionised outflow is $\dot{E}_{\rm kin}$=$1.8\times10^{41}$ erg s$^{-1}$ and the momentum rate, $\dot{P}_{\rm kin}$=$9.2\times10^{33}$ dyne.
+As was mentioned in Section~\ref{subsubsec:results_ne}, the ionised outflow might also contribute to an increase in the electron density of the gas in the galaxy, which could explain the high electron densities measured in GS\_4891}.